Legazpi, Albay: World War II (1941–1945)

-Japanese occupation (1941–1945)

-At dawn on December 12, 1941, a vanguard force of 2,500 men of the IJA 16th Division under Major-General Naoki Kimura, backed by 575 naval infantry of the Kure 1st Special Naval Landing Force and covered at sea by the light cruiser Nagara and the carrier Ryūjō, came ashore at Legazpi without opposition.

-Within hours they seized the Sanborn/Legazpi airfield and the south-coast section of the Manila–Bicol railway, giving Tokyo a forward fighter base to screen operations toward central Luzon and command of the strategic San Bernardino Strait.
+At dawn on December 12, 1941 a vanguard force of 2,500 men of the Imperial Japanese Army (IJA) 16th Division under Major-General Naoki Kimura, backed by 575 naval infantry of the Kure 1st Special Naval Landing Force and covered at sea by the light cruiser Nagara and the carrier Ryūjō, came ashore at Legazpi without opposition.
+Within hours they seized Sanborn airfield and the south-coast section of the Manila-Bicol railway, giving the Japanese a forward fighter base for operations toward central Luzon and command of the strategic San Bernardino Strait.
 Two Far East Air Force P-40s and three B-17s struck the newly occupied strip that afternoon, destroying nine Japanese aircraft and killing several troops, but could not dislodge the garrison.

-The airfield became a relay hub for Tainan Kōkūtai A6M "Zero" fighters (December 1941–January 1942) and later 33rd Sentai Ki-43 "Oscar" squadrons (1944), while coastal convoys used Albay Gulf to bypass American submarines farther north.
+The airfield later became a relay hub for Tainan Kōkūtai's A6M "Zero" fighters from December 1941 to January 1942, and for the 33rd Sentai's Ki-43 "Oscar" squadrons in 1944, while Japanese coastal convoys used Albay Gulf to bypass American submarines further north.

-Resistance and guerrilla warfare

 Japanese control seldom extended far beyond the rail line and gulf shore.
-In the interior, Bicolano resistance cells co-alesced under officers of the pre-war Philippine Army.
-By 1943, these bands were raiding supply trains, cutting telegraph lines and funneling intelligence to Allied headquarters.
-The most cohesive formation around Legazpi—later recognised by the National Historical Commission—was led by Lt.
-Col. Demetrio Camua, whose guerrillas guarded mountain passes south of the city and, in early 1945, helped seal road exits before the Allied landing.
+In the interior, Bicolano resistance cells coalesced under officers of the pre-war Philippine Army, and by 1943 these bands were raiding supply trains, cutting telegraph lines, and funneling intelligence to Allied headquarters.
+The most cohesive formation around Legazpi was led by Lt.
+Col. Demetrio Camua, whose guerrillas guarded mountain passes south of the city and helped seal road exits before the Allied landing in early 1945.

-Allied bombardment

-From October 1944 the Fifth Air Force and carrier groups neutralising southern Luzon subjected Legazpi to almost-daily raids; contemporary local accounts note up to two strikes per day that month, part of a broader effort to pin Japanese air units and interdict road traffic on the Bicol Peninsula.
-These attacks, followed by preparatory naval gun-fire in March 1945, flattened much of the port district.

-Liberation and aftermath

-At 08:15 on April 1, 1945, Task Group 78.4 put the 158th Regimental Combat Team ("Bushmasters") of the U.S. 6th Army ashore at Rawis Beach.
-Meeting only scattered artillery fire, the regiment secured the town, port and airfield by the evening of April 2, then fanned north toward Daraga and Camalig.
-Their advance was expedited by Camua's guerrillas, who had already isolated Japanese outposts and guided Americans through mined approaches.
+From October 1944 the Fifth Air Force and carrier groups neutralising southern Luzon subjected Legazpi to almost-daily raids.
+Contemporary local accounts note up to two strikes per day as part of a broader effort to pin Japanese air units and interdict road traffic on the Bicol Peninsula.
+These attacks, followed by preparatory naval gunfire in March 1945, flattened much of the port district.
+At 08:15 on April 1, 1945 Task Group 78.4 put the 158th Regimental Combat Team ("Bushmasters") of the US 6th Army ashore at Rawis Beach.
+Meeting only scattered artillery fire the regiment secured the town, port, and airfield by the evening of April 2 then fanned north toward Daraga and Camalig.
+The advance was expedited by Camua's guerrillas, who had already isolated Japanese outposts and guided Americans through mined approaches.

 The landing reopened the San Bernardino Strait to Allied shipping and marked the final amphibious assault in Luzon.
-Yet the price for Legazpi was high: U.S. pre-invasion air strikes and naval bombardment obliterated many 19th-century structures, notably the original St Raphael the Archangel Church (1834) and the Academia de Santa Ines complex; both were extensively rebuilt in the late 1940s.
+But US pre-invasion air strikes and naval bombardment obliterated many 19th-century structures, notably the original St Raphael the Archangel Church (1834) and the Academia de Santa Ines complex, although both were extensively rebuilt in the late 1940s.